-While the comprehensive transportation plan (CTP) outlines all of the transportation planning efforts the region would eventually like to see implemented, the Metropolitan Transportation Plan (MTP) outlines those efforts which are financially feasible within the horizon of the plan.
+While the CTP outlines all of the transportation planning efforts the region would eventually like to see implemented, the MTP outlines those efforts which are financially feasible within the horizon of the plan.
 Cape Fear Moving Forward 2045 has a 25-year planning horizon and includes lists of projects to guide future transportation infrastructure priorities in the region during this time frame.
 The plan also includes policies to guide action on transportation-related issues within the region over the next 25 years.
-The plan will be used to allocate resources for specific aviation, bicycle and pedestrian, ferry and water transportation, freight and freight rail, public transportation, and roadway projects listed as well as Transportation Demand Management (TDM) and Transportation Systems Management and Operations (TSMO).
+The plan will be used to allocate resources for the specific aviation, bicycle and pedestrian, ferry and water transportation, freight and freight rail, public transportation, and roadway projects listed as well as Transportation Systems Management and Operations (TSMO) and Transportation Demand Management (TDM).